-VG+ is a baseline vinyl record grade of sorts:
+VG+ is a baseline vinyl record grade

 I think the VG+ vinyl grade description pretty much is accepted as a baseline by most as the definitive least acceptable quality grade.
 Most accept the Goldmine grading system as the definitive word on vinyl grading, VG, VG+, EX, and Near Mint.